 Florida has multiple statutes of limitations for different types of auto accident claims.
 Depending on the details of your case, you may need to file a certain type of lawsuit:

-- Personal injury lawsuit – If you or a loved one was injured in the accident, you will most likely have up to four years from the date of the crash to file a lawsuit.
+- Personal injury lawsuit – If you or a loved one was injured in the accident, you will most likely have up to two years from the date of the crash to file a lawsuit.
 You could recover compensation based on past, present and future medical costs, lost wages from missing work, pain and suffering and property damage.

 - Wrongful death lawsuit – If a fatality is caused by injuries sustained in a car crash, the surviving family members have up to two years from the date of death to file a wrongful death lawsuit.
 Family members could be compensated for funeral and burial costs, loss of future income, and loss of consortium.

 - Product liability lawsuit – Sometimes collisions can be caused by a malfunctioning vehicle or auto part.
 Faulty brakes, defective tires, and poor auto part designs are all common triggers for car accidents.
 When this is the case, you may seek compensation from the manufacturer.
-If the accident results in injuries, you have up to four years to file a lawsuit, except in cases involving death which are required to be filed within two years.
+If the accident results in injuries, you have up to two years to file a lawsuit, except in cases involving death which are required to be filed within two years.

 Are There Any Exceptions?

 If you believe the deadline has passed for your lawsuit to be filed on time, there are a few exceptions to Florida’s statute of limitations:

 - The discovery rule – Although it is uncommon in car accident cases, if the injured party does not realize the injury until a later date, the statute of limitations may be extended in what is known as the discovery rule.

 - The defendant is unavailable – Since filing a civil suit requires the paperwork to be handed to the defendant in person, sometimes it may be difficult to do so.
 If the defendant has gone in hiding, left the state, or is missing for some other reason, the clock on the statute of limitations is halted.